Tuugboat/StatLearn_Homework/Homework_2/Homework_2_Writeup.md

 threshold for this model should not require to many judgment decisions.
-In this case, we choose the threshold that gives us the nearest FPR to 0.25 since that seems to be a sound middle ground; this results in a threshold of 0.0649351.
+In this case, we choose the threshold that gives us the nearest FPR to 0.25 since that seems to be a sound middle ground; this results in a threshold of 0.0659341.
 The following results do not substantially change for a number of thresholds around that choice.

+## Model Evaluation Pt.
+2

 We can then split our valuation data into 20 folds and predict the number of visits with children for each of those groups, then compare